Jelly doughnut

 A jelly doughnut, or jam doughnut, is a doughnut with a fruit preserve filling.

 Varieties include the German Berliner, the Polish pączki, the Jewish sufganiyot, the Southern European krafne and the Italian bombolone.

 History

 The first record of a jelly doughnut appeared in a German cookbook published in 1485.
 It is uncertain whether or not that was the precise date of the jelly doughnut's invention.
-Known then as Gefüllte Krapfen, it spread throughout Europe over the next century, sometimes with other fillings considering sugar and jelly was sparsely found at the time, but Caribbean sugar plantations made both more widely available.
+Known then as Gefüllte Krapfen, it spread throughout Europe over the next century, sometimes with other fillings as sugar and jelly were sparse at the time, but Caribbean sugar plantations made both more widely available.

 By region

 Australia

 Hot jam doughnuts are popular all over Victoria.
 They can be found at fairs and markets, and they are commonly sold out of food trucks.
-They are similar to traditional German and American jelly doughnuts, but with more yeast in the dough and always served very hot.
-They are served so warm that it is common for consumers to burn their tongue on the jam.
+They are similar to traditional German and American jelly doughnuts, but with more yeast in the dough.
+They are always served very hot, so much so that it is common for consumers to burn their tongue on the jam.